AshGw/ts-roids/README.md

 type Baz = NewType<'Baz', string>;

 async function requestBaz(barID: BarID, fooID: FooID): Promise<Optional<Baz>> {
-  // string methods work for fooID and barID, since they're both strings. if (
+  // String methods work for fooID and barID, since they're both strings. if (
     fooID.concat().toLowerCase() === 'fooid' &&
     barID.concat().toLowerCase() === 'barid'
   ) {
-  return null; // you have to explicitly return null here.
+  return null; // You have to explicitly return null here.
 }
 const foo = {} as Foo;
 const bar = {} as Bar;

-// the code below will fail.
+// The code below will fail.
-const baz = requestBaz(foo.id, bar.fooID); /* TypeError:
+const baz = requestBaz(foo.id, bar.fooID);
+/* TypeError:
     Argument of type 'FooID' is not assignable to parameter of type 'BarID'.
     Type 'FooID' is not assignable to type 'number'
   */
 ```
 ### Docs
-Checkout the inline documentation in `/src` along with `/tests` to see how it works.
+Checkout the inline documentation in `/src` along with `/tests` to see how it works for now.
 ### License
 [GPL-3](/LICENSE)